-The Summer Market runs from the first Saturday in May until Thanksgiving weekend from 9 am to 2 pm.
+The Summer Market runs from the first Saturday in May until October 21st 2017 from 9 am to 2 pm.

 At Lalonde Park, by the waterfront, at the corner of Ste-Anne and St-Pierre Streets in Sainte-Anne-de-Bellevue

 From Hwy 40 exit Ste-Anne-de-Bellevue.
 Head towards waterfront.

 From Hwy 20 (from the west) Exit at Ste-Anne-de-Bellevue, at bottom of the off ramp, turn right after the lights and head to the lakeshore.

 From Hwy 20 (from the east) Exit at Ste-Anne-de-Bellevue, at bottom of the off ramp, turn left at the lights onto St-Pierre and head to the lakeshore.